thiagojcb/DuneTriggerAlgs/README.md

 system.
 The "makers" get input data, rearrange it, and then `push_back` to the output vector.
 An example is available in `src/trivial/TriggerCandidateMaker_trivial.hh`.
-It can be tested with a `exec/run_trivial_candidate.cxx`, which create fake TPs, and feed them into it.
+It can be tested with a `exec/run_trivial_candidate.cxx`, which creates fake TPs, feeds them into it and then dumps them in a csv.

 Note none the granularity of the `TriggerCandidateMaker` and `TriggerDecisionMaker` isn't be decided here.
 It is the ArtDAQ (and